-CSF, in collaboration with WCS, is developing a financing mechanism that will aid in the management of indigenous territories in the Madidi Landscape.
-The three main objectives of this project are (1) to support the Central Indigenous Peoples of La Paz (CPILAP) and other indigenous organizations in identifying minimum governance guidelines for a financing mechanism for indigenous territorial management, (2) to identify financial requirements for indigenous territorial management, and (3) to identify institutional alternatives for managing a support fund for territorial management.
-The project is being conducted in a series of three phases to produce governance guidelines, financing requirements, and ultimately, the design of a financing mechanism for territorial management.
-Each phase takes into account the history and needs of indigenous groups through diagnostic workshops, historical analyses, validation of financial requirements with the four TCOs, and consideration for the project’s compatibility with the Shandia Vision (1), a climate financing framework established by the Coordinator of Indigienous Organizations of the Amazon River Basin (COICA).
+In collaboration with Wildlife Conservation Society (WCS), Conservation Strategy Fund (CSF) developed a financing mechanism to aid in the management of indigenous territories in the Madidi Landscape.
+The three main objectives of this project were to (1) support the Central Indigenous Peoples of La Paz (CPILAP) and other indigenous organizations in identifying minimum governance guidelines for a financing mechanism for indigenous territorial management; (2) identify financial requirements for indigenous territorial management; and (3) identify institutional alternatives for managing a support fund for territorial management.
+The project was conducted in a series of three phases to produce governance guidelines, financing requirements, and ultimately, the design of a financing mechanism for territorial management.
+Each phase took into account the history and needs of indigenous groups through diagnostic workshops, historical budget analyses, validation of financial requirements with the four TCOs, and consideration for the project’s compatibility with the Shandia Vision1, a climate financing framework established by the Coordinator of Indigenous Organizations of the Amazon River Basin (COICA).

-With the completion of the project, CSF will produce a final report and a mechanism for indigenous peoples to utilize in the financial management of their territories, providing support for sustainable management and use of resources across one of Bolivia’s most biodiverse regions.
+We produced brief progress reports, specific annual and projected budgets for each indigenous territory, and a trust fund mechanism for indigenous peoples to utilize in the financial management of their territories, providing support for sustainable management and use of resources across one of Bolivia’s most biodiverse regions.

-This project is conducted in partnership with the Wildlife Conservation Society.
+This project was conducted in partnership with the Wildlife Conservation Society.

 Photo: Death Road, Bolivia